helixcn/EcoEvoLinks/README.md

-# Awesome Links for Ecology and Evolution
+# Links for Ecology and Evolution
 A curated list of Links to Research Teams, Journals, Software, Learning Resources for Ecology and Evolution Inspired by  [awesome-R](https://github.com/qinwf/awesome-R).
 - [Awesome Links for Ecology and Evolution](#awesome-links-for-ecology-and-evolution)
 - [Journals](#journals)
 - [Research Groups/Network](#research-groups/network)